-When ready to dip the frosted cookies in the chocolate, be sure the glass or bowl you are using is deep enough for the height of the piped buttercream.
+- When ready to dip the frosted cookies in the chocolate, be sure the glass or bowl you are using is deep enough for the height of the piped buttercream.
 Also, it has to be wide enough to fit the edges of the cookie and your fingers holding onto it as you dip.
-Let the chocolate set before serving (about 15 minutes).
-Store cookies in the refrigerator for up to a week.

 - 1 large egg, room temperature